John is a retired librarian who writes articles based on material gleaned mainly from obscure books and journals.

 If that is what it is founded on, then it is not well-founded.
 I don't think my Philosophy tutors would have accepted many of my arguments if I had justified them by saying "I believe they are true, so they must be"!

-Jack Jenn from Nelson Bay NSW Australia. on August 09, 2019:
+Jack Jenn from Living in hope on planet earth. on August 09, 2019:

 You appear to be somewhat versed in the scriptures but without any real knowledge at all.